 There are various sinusitis kinds, including:

-- Acute bacterial sinusitis: This condition is characterise by the abrupt onset of cold symptoms such runny nose, stuffy nose, and facial pain.
+Acute bacterial sinusitis: This condition is characterise by the abrupt onset of cold symptoms such runny nose, stuffy nose, and facial pain.
 Additionally, it persist for longer than 10 days or by symptoms that initially appear to get better but later return and become worse.
-Antibiotics and decongestants work well on it.

 What symptoms and indicators are present in sinusitis?